entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > To Luo, for new character, an interpretation of the character is better to be added.
+Character matrix is modified accordingly.

  **Character list of Antiarches**